 Starting from the third year of medical school on, a doctor’s empathy toward patients declines steadily over time.
 There are many possible reasons for this—including stress from long work hours and lack of sleep, disillusionment over the practice of medicine, and feelings of inadequacy, for example.
 But whatever the cause, Ofri argues, doctors who develop a cavalier, uncaring attitude toward patients will have more problems diagnosing and treating them.
 And, studies show, they will likely face more resistance from patients around following treatment protocols, as well as higher incidences of malpractice suits.

-A doctor’s emotional state can affect his or her ability to think on the job, writes Ofri, particularly in those cases that are puzzling or difficult.
+A doctor’s emotional state can affect their ability to think on the job, writes Ofri, particularly in those cases that are puzzling or difficult.
 Since positive emotions lead to a “more global view of a situation” and “more flexible problem-solving,” while negative emotions “tend to diminish the importance of the bigger picture in favor of the smaller details,” it’s important for doctors to monitor their own emotions and to recognize the impact that negative emotions may have on their ability to diagnose and treat their patients.

 These emotions can include anger, frustration, sorrow, grief, and even shame.
 Most physicians will make a medical error at some point in their lives.
 Yet feelings of shame—in addition to the threat of lawsuits—keep them from admitting those errors and apologizing to their patients, not to mention admitting them to colleagues who might benefit from that information.